-A data-driven analysis of $157B valuation, $16B burn rate, and $1 trillion in commitments
+A data-driven analysis of $500B valuation, $9B annual losses, and $1.4 trillion in infrastructure commitments

-The parallels are striking: a company burning through capital at an extraordinary rate ($16 billion annually), revenue growth that masks deteriorating unit economics, a CEO dismissing profitability as "not in my top-10 concerns," and an explicit strategy of "leveraging other people's balance sheets" to fund expansion.
-Most concerning, OpenAI has committed to over $1 trillion in infrastructure spending over the next decade while generating just $13 billion in annual revenue and losing money on every dollar earned.
+The parallels are striking: a company that lost $9 billion in 2025 despite generating $20 billion in revenue, revenue growth that masks deteriorating unit economics amid fierce competition, and an explicit strategy of "leveraging other people's balance sheets" to fund expansion.
+Most concerning, OpenAI has committed to approximately $1.4 trillion in data center infrastructure over the next eight years while not expecting to be cash-flow positive until 2030.

 This isn't speculation or hot takes.
 It's what the numbers reveal when examined closely.